 - ½ teaspoon Black pepper cracked

-- Over med-high heat, add 2 spoonfuls of vegetable stock to a pot and add onion.
+- Over medium - high heat, add 2 spoonfuls of vegetable stock to a pot and add onion.
 Sweat until semi translucent and then add garlic.
-Fry for about a minute.1 med Onion, 2 cups Vegetable stock, 2 cloves Garlic
+Fry for about a minute whilst continuously stirring.1 med Onion, 2 cups Vegetable stock, 2 cloves Garlic

-- Add carrots, passata, remaining vegetable stock, coriander (cilantro) and pepper.
+- Add carrots, passata, remaining vegetable stock, cilantro (coriander) and pepper.
 Stir through and allow to simmer until carrots are semi tender.
-Approx. 5 minutes.2 small Carrots, 2 cups Passata, 2 cups Vegetable stock, ½ teaspoon Black pepper, 1 small handful Coriander
+Approximately 5 minutes.2 small Carrots, 2 cups Passata, 2 cups Vegetable stock, ½ teaspoon Black pepper, 1 small handful Coriander

 - Reduce heat to medium and stir through peas.
-Simmer for approx. 15 minutes until all is tender.
+Simmer for approximately 10-15 minutes until all is tender.
 Serve with vermicelli rice.2 cups Frozen peas

 N.B., nutrition info is an estimate based on an online nutrition calculator.
 This will vary based on the specific ingredients you use.